travelling-matt/React-JS-Fundamentals/README.md

 ##2. ./calculator/calc.js and ./calculator/calc.css contain project to create a simple calculator in React

-#Update index.js as appropriate to switch between 1 amd 2.
+#Update index.js as appropriate to switch between 1 and 2.